magoo/www-forecast/README.md

 Clone this repo into: (`$GOPATH/src/github.com/magoo/www-forecast`)

 ### 2. Dep
-Install the [dep package manager for go](https://github.com/golang/dep), brew install dep and ensure dep.
+~~Install the [dep package manager for go](https://github.com/golang/dep), brew install dep and ensure dep.~~ This is replaced with go modules (or trying to be, in this branch.)

 ### 3. Set up Revel